FujiwaraChoki/sagy/README.md

-# Sagy
+# Windows Intelligence

-Sagy is a Python-based AI tool that is designed to be the Apple Intelligence missing in Windows-Systems.
+Windows Intelligence is a Python-based AI tool that is designed to be the Apple Intelligence missing in Windows-Systems.
 It's main purpose is to provide people the ability to improve their spelling.

 ## Installation

 ### Binaries

-You can download the latest binaries from the [Releases](https://github.com/FujiwaraChoki/sagy/releases) page.
+You can download the latest binaries from the [Releases](https://github.com/FujiwaraChoki/windows-intelligence/releases) page.

 ### Manual Installation